NFL Week 9 Schedule 2020: How to watch, TV channel, kickoff times

 Still need fantasy help?
 We’ve got you covered

-Tune into NBC on Sunday Night to watch Drew Brees and Tom Brady battle it out for the all-time passing touchdown record as the New Orleans Saints take on the Tampa Bay Buccaneers.
+Tune into NBC tonight to watch Drew Brees and Tom Brady battle it out for the all-time passing touchdown record as the New Orleans Saints take on the Tampa Bay Buccaneers.
 Brady currently owns the record with a total of 561 career touchdown passes but for now, Brees is just one pass behind him.

 This is the second time the two teams are facing off this season.
 New Orleans defeated Tampa Bay 34-23 in week 1 but Brady and the Bucs currently lead the NFC South by a half-game over the Saints.
 However, a win from New Orleans this weekend would give the Saints the division lead and they would control the tiebreaker over Tampa Bay.